Yellow or blue: the number one tourist mistake

 Solution: buy the Bono card on day one.
 Worth it from 3 trips.

-Mistake #3: the Sunday shock
+The Sunday shock

 Problem: on Sundays many buses run only every 1-2 hours instead of every 20-30 minutes.